 Admissions and Financial Support

-Applications to the graduate programs in the Department of Geography and Spatial Sciences, the Department of Earth Sciences, and the School of Marine Science and Policy are evaluated on the basis of the applicant's GRE scores, TOEFL scores (if applicable), undergraduate record, and three letters of recommendation.
+Applications to the graduate programs in the Department of Geography and Spatial Sciences, the Department of Earth Sciences, and the School of Marine Science and Policy are evaluated on the basis of the applicant's undergraduate record, TOEFL scores (if applicable), and three letters of recommendation.
 The Department of Earth Sciences will consider qualified applicants without a previous degree in geology, although preliminary work may be required.
 Prospective graduate students should explore CEOE faculty research interests on their webpages to find potential advisors.
 (Faculty pages are linked from each of their departments.)
 Applicants are encouraged to contact faculty members working in areas that interest them.

 All graduate applicants should submit the following: